My favorite video game ever is Age of Empires 2, a real time strategy game which was originally released in 1999.

 Here's the thing about Google Charts, it looks just fine, but every time I use it I very quickly run into limits on what I can customize.
 In this case, I wanted to be able to highlight specific histogram buckets that a player belonged to.
 That was a no-go with Google Charts.
 So, after so poking around various charting libraries I settled on plot.ly.
 The documentation seemed pretty good, and it looked like I'd be able to do what I wanted to do.

-I hosted the site on Github Pages, which is awesome because it works well and it's free for public repositories.
+I hosted the site on Github Pages, which is great because it works well and it's free for public repositories.
 I use this feature frequency.
 I also took advantage Github Actions for the first time.
 With it I was able to use chron-like syntax to update the data daily.
-I thought for sure I'd have to pay for some cloud computing service for this updating, but open sourced repos get free build time.
+I thought for sure I'd have to pay for some cloud computing service for this updating, but open sourced repositories get free build time.
 Woot!

 I originally published the site on my personal Github account.
 But after I did so, I discovered that there is an existing development collective around Age of Empires 2 called Seige Engineers.
 After connecting with them on their Discord, they offered to put the site behind one of their subdomains.
 So it's now ratings.aoe2.se which is much easier to remember than a Github pages domain.